-- a lump sum severance payment equal to one time her base salary; - upon termination without cause or for good reason a pro-rata bonus, upon determination by the Corporation's Board of Directors or Compensation Committee, as appropriate, to be made in its sole discretion, and a target annual bonus amount of \$162,500 upon termination upon change of control.
-The amount, form and payment schedule of such bonus shall be determined by the Compensation Committee. - automatic vesting of all unvested time-based options and equity awards; - vesting of performance-based equity compensation awards in accordance with the terms of the awards, if the performance goals are satisfied, such determination to be in the sole discretion of the Compensation Committee or the Board, as the case may be; and - reimbursement for health care premiums under COBRA until the earliest of: (i) six or twelve months following the date of termination depending on the reason for termination; (ii) the date she is no longer eligible to receive COBRA continuation coverage; or (iii) until she becomes eligible for medical insurance coverage provided by another employer.
+- a lump sum severance payment equal to one time her base salary, or, in the event of termination upon change of control either without cause or for good reason, a lump sum severance equal to one and a half times her base salary; - upon termination without cause or for good reason a pro-rata bonus, upon determination by the Corporation's Board of Directors or Compensation Committee, as appropriate, to be made in its sole discretion, and one and a half times her target annual bonus upon termination upon change of control.
+The amount, form and payment schedule of such bonus shall be determined by the Compensation Committee. - · automatic vesting of all unvested time-based options and equity awards; - vesting of performance-based equity compensation awards in accordance with the terms of the awards, if the performance goals are satisfied, such determination to be in the sole discretion of the Compensation Committee or the Board, as the case may be; and - reimbursement for health care premiums under COBRA until the earliest of: (i) six or twelve months following the date of termination depending on the reason for termination; (ii) the date she is no longer eligible to receive COBRA continuation coverage; or (iii) until she becomes eligible for medical insurance coverage provided by another employer.